 When relevant, you'll find notes about specific books to help you know why we've selected a particular resource and what we hope children will learn from reading it.
 Keep an eye on these notes to also provide you with insights on more difficult concepts or content (look for "Note to Mom or Dad").

-Note: The Yangtge filver is the third longest river in the work!
-The author tails about the yellow waters of the Thorgte neter: The river carries are necerosan amount of silt from higher elevation in Wistern China.
-It drops the silt on the central glaim which creates good solf for rice glanting, in 2010, the Chinese government completed the Three Grops Dum across the Tangtre, the work's largest dawn it means the identify and all the methods and the sole for the second seco
+Note: The Yangspe River is the shird longest diver in the world.
+The airthor talks about "the yellow water of the Yangspe river.
+The river carriers an ensurmous amount of silt from higher elevation in Western China.
+It draps the silt on